tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 ## Recursion on Vectors (or arrays)
 Suppose we want to sum the numbers in a vector.
 We can do it recursively like this:

 - **Base case**: the empty vector has sum 0, i.e. `sum({})` is 0.
 - **Recursive case**: the sum of all the elements in `v` is `v[0] + sum(rest(v))`; the function `rest(v)` returns a copy of the original vector with its first element chopped off.

-This definition is precise enough that we can trace examples by hand.
-For instance:
+This definition is precise enough to trace examples by hand:

 $$
 \begin{align}